 We have historically generated revenues primarily from the development and construction of our PowerBuoy systems for demonstration purposes and, to a lesser extent, from customer-sponsored research and development.
-For both fiscal 2006 and fiscal 2007, we derived approximately 96% of our revenues from government and commercial development and construction contracts and 4% of our revenues from customer-sponsored research and development.
-Generally, we recognize revenue on the percentage-of-completion method based on the ratio of costs incurred to total estimated costs at completion.
+For fiscal 2007 and 2008, we derived approximately 91% and 89%, respectively, of our revenues from government and commercial development and construction contracts and 9% and 11%, respectively, of our revenues from customer-sponsored research and development.
+Generally, we recognize revenue using the percentage-of-completion method based on the ratio of costs incurred to total estimated costs at completion.
 In certain circumstances, revenue under contracts that have specified milestones or other performance criteria may be recognized only when our customer acknowledges that such criteria have been satisfied.
-In addition, recognition of revenue (and the related costs) may be deferred for fixedprice contracts until contract completion if we are unable to reasonably estimate the total costs of the project prior to completion.
+In addition, recognition of revenue (and the related costs) may be deferred for fixed-price contracts until contract completion if we are unable to reasonably estimate the total costs of the project prior to completion.
 Because we have a small number of contracts, revisions to the percentage of completion determination or delays in meeting performance criteria or in completing projects may have a significant effect on our revenue for the periods involved.

-Under our agreement for the first phase of construction of a wave power station off the coast of Santoña, Spain, our revenues are limited to reimbursement for our construction costs without any mark-up and we are required to bear the first €0.5 million of any cost overruns and to absorb certain other costs as set forth in the agreement.
-We have recently requested our customer to approve an increase in the construction budget for this project beyond the initial €2.7 million value of the contract.
+Under our agreement for the current phase of construction of a wave power station off the coast of Santoña, Spain, our revenues are limited to reimbursement for our construction costs without any mark-up and we are required to bear a portion of any cost overruns and to absorb certain other costs as set forth in the agreement.
+During the fourth quarter of fiscal 2008, we made the decision to absorb additional costs related to the current phase of the project beyond our obligation for the initial cost overruns and certain other costs as set forth in the agreement.
+This decision was based primarily on the progress of the project to date, the benefits to be derived from a successful initial project and the prospect of incremental contract value to be received in connection with additional work under this contract.